 Almudena launched the call in her social network knowing that this way she could reach participants with an interest in contemporary art and will be more likely to benefit from the rare opportunity of learning about the collodion process and having a tintype portrait.

-The resulting outcome of this participatory project is an archive of 200+ tintype portraits of arts related people based in London, who would see themselves as immigrants, including Almudena herself.
-It's an archive of performed self- biographies, which reviews the production of photographic archives from decolonial strategies.
+The resulting outcome of this participatory project is an archive of 200+ tintype portraits of arts related people based in London, who could see themselves as immigrants, including Almudena herself.
+It's an archive of performed self- biographies, which reviews the production of photographic archives from a decolonial perspective.

 This series uses the most archival photographic process to leave a legacy of a contemporary understanding of identity, photography, and the production of artwork.